tianyingw/tianyingw.github.io/index.md

 Email: tianyingw [at] tsinghua.edu.cn

 ### News:

+- **January 2022**: The manuscript on [Body mass index rebound and pubertal timing in girls with and without a family history of breast cancer: the LEGACY girls study]() is accepted by _International Journal of Epidemiology_.

 - **September 2021**: The manuscript on [**Testing microbiome association using integrated quantile regression models**](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab668/6374494) is accepted by _Bioinformatics_.

 - **September 2021**: The manuscript on [**Integrated Quantile RAnk Test (iQRAT) for gene-level associations**](https://arxiv.org/abs/1910.10102) is accepted by _The Annals of Applied Statistics_.